Stories

 Hveravellir and Kerlingarfjöll

 We hit the road a little before 8:30 AM to tackle the first stretch of the Kjölur track up to Hveravellir.
-This first part is in fairly good condition, with few bumps and no river crossings.
+This first part was in fairly good condition, with few bumps and no river crossings.

-The Oasis of Hveravellir
+The Hveravellir Oasis

 Hveravellir

-Hveradalir at Kerlingarfjöll
+The Hveradalir Trail in Kerlingarfjöll

 Hveradalir